Vestergade 20: After the Copenhagen Fire of 1795

 The guesthouse continued its operations in part of the rear wing.
 A physician had his clinic on the first floor and a joiner who possibly worked for the piano factory was based on the second floor.
-The grocery store was also still located in the basement.
+The grocery store was still located in the basement.
 The physician on the first floor was eventually succeeded by two lawyers.
-The second floor was also taken over by a law firm and in the 1920s by Jens Tofts Frihavnen's coffee company.
+The second floor was taken over by a law firm and in the 1920s by Jens Tofts Frihavnen's coffee company.
 Sophus Schou operated a shirt and tie manufactory on the third floor.
 He later also rented the basement in the front wing.
 The company continued operations in the building until the 1970s.

 The piano factory sold the building after 1915.
-The new owner was Brødrene Justesen, a wholesaling company from Randersm which had established in Copenhagen in 1889.
+The new owner was Brødrene Justesen, a wholesaling company from Randers, which was established in Copenhagen in 1889.
 The company was also the owner of the neighbouring building at No. 18 and Studiestræde 37.
 The factory space was let out to Brødrene Corell, a pipe factory.
 The basement was now turned into a wine store.
 A manufacturer of textile shoes, Thor, opened in the rear wing.
 It was later succeeded by a manufacturer of straw hats.
 A non-alcoholic restaurant was also operated in the building.
 Brødrene Justesen was based at the site until it was absorbed by Dagrofa in 1983.
 Minerva Reproduktioner, a manufacturer of silk prints, opened on the second floor in the A Building in circa 1950.
 They remained in the building at least until the 1970s.

 The next owner of the building was A/S Det københavnske Ejendoms Societet.
 Ekstra-Bladet rented part of the third floor when nearby Politikens Hus became too small in the early 1990s.